ELIXIR-Belgium/rdm-guide/pages/covid-19/sarscov2_submission.md

 Complete the metadata template in your computer. **All fields of the template must be complete**.
 [Here](https://drive.google.com/file/d/1Z3LszV6IkgmcESsz2K7Mdv8pcnolUHT5/view?usp=sharing) you can find an example of part of the metadata associated with an actual submission to ENA (accession number PRJEB40711).
 Upload the metadata file to Galaxy, and select it on **'File based on templates here:'**.
 Finally, select the human-filtered data files associated with the metadata, fill in the Affiliation center and click on 'Execute'.

-{% include important.html content="The processed sequence file (human  reads removed) will have the same filename as the raw file but a **higher number** assigned by Galaxy." %}

 #### Interactive metadata upload
 For a small number of submissions, metadata is best entered interactively in Galaxy using the submission tool.
 Metadata fields are nested according to ENA metadata model described above.